learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 ## Multi-Hierarchical Indexing

 A common task when working with data is to create pivot tables, or group the data using aggregation functions.
 In this respect, the Long format provides a very neat, organized way of structuring our data with multiple levels of indexes, allowing us to cleanly and easily represent different combinations of data.
-Consider the following pivot table below (which you'll create yourself in the next lab):
+Consider the following pivot table below:
 <br>
 <br>